 1. About these Terms of Business

 1.1.
-These Terms of Business shall apply to our provision of the services, as more particularly described in our letter of engagement to you (as supplemented or amended) (the “Engagement Letter”
+These Terms of Business shall apply to our provision of the services, except for the provision of human resources and employment-related services (HR), as more particularly described in our letter of engagement to you (as supplemented or amended) (the “Engagement Letter”).

 1.3.
 In the event of any conflict between these Terms of Business and the relevant Engagement Letter, the Engagement Letter shall prevail to the extent of such conflict.

 1.4.
 These Terms of Business shall apply to services provided by Lovewell Blake LLP and Lovewell Blake Financial Planning Limited, which are two separate legal entities.
 For further details, please see the definition of “LB” in clause 2.1 below.

 2.1.
 The following definitions and rules of interpretation apply in these Terms of Business: